PNWBNW/pnwxkd/README.md

-# pnwxkd — Proven National Workers Xero-Knowledge Daemon (aka "Xero")
+# pnwxkd — Proven National Workers Xero-Knowledge Daemon (aka "XERØ")

-**pnwxkd**, also known as **"Xero"**, is a Cosmos SDK–based sovereign sidechain that powers governance, compliance, and zk-audit infrastructure for the Proven National Workers (PNW) ecosystem.
+**pnwxkd**, also known as **"XERØ"**, is a Cosmos SDK–based sovereign sidechain that powers governance, compliance, and zk-audit infrastructure for the Proven National Workers (PNW) ecosystem.
 It complements the Aleo-based `pnw_mvp` backbone, serving as a modular layer for cross-chain zero-knowledge credential validation, SubDAO oversight, and IBC interoperability.

 ---